dzeveckij/youtube-summarizer-extension/README.md

 ## Key Technical Points & Challenges

 -   **Dynamic Content on YouTube & Gemini**: Both sites are Single Page Applications (SPAs).
-Button injection and prompt filling rely on `MutationObserver` and careful timing/selector choice.
+Button injection and prompt filling rely on DOM event listeners (like `yt-navigate-finish`, `load`), polling mechanisms (`setInterval`), careful timing, and robust CSS selector choice.
 -   **Selector Stability**: CSS selectors for YouTube and Gemini elements can change, potentially requiring updates to `content.js` and `gemini_filler.js`.
 -   **Manifest V3 Service Workers**: While this extension currently does not use a service worker for background tasks (the Gemini tab is opened directly from the content script), future background processing would need to adhere to the Manifest V3 service worker lifecycle.
--   **Playwright with Manifest V3 Extensions**: Testing Manifest V3 extensions, especially those with service workers or specific launch requirements, using Playwright in headless mode requires careful configuration.
+-   **Playwright with Manifest V3 Extensions**: Testing Manifest V3 extensions, especially those with specific launch requirements (like loading unpacked extensions), using Playwright in headless mode requires careful configuration.
 The `playwright.config.js` and test setup demonstrate a working approach using arguments like `--disable-extensions-except`, `--load-extension`, and `--headless=chromium`.
 (See memory: 536307d5-41f2-42c7-92a8-3569a310f852 for details on the Playwright configuration).
--   **Cross-Browser Compatibility (`storage.sync` and IDs)**: Ensuring features like `storage.sync` work consistently and that the extension is correctly identified by Firefox requires using `browser_specific_settings.gecko.id` in `manifest.json`.
+-   **Cross-Browser Compatibility (Storage and IDs)**: Ensuring consistent behavior for data storage (`chrome.storage.local` for prompts, `chrome.storage.sync` for options) and that the extension is correctly identified by Firefox requires using `browser_specific_settings.gecko.id` in `manifest.json`.

 ## Planned Features / Improvements